TheTrainingBoss/Sitefinity-Business-Workshop/Page Administration/readme.md

 ![](../media/image566.png)

-Notice that the page title *Suggestions* is appended with a drop down list that displays *Luxury Cars*.
+Notice that the page title has a drop down now of a list that displays *Luxury Cars*.
 The list will include each personalization and an entry for *Everyone*.

 ![](../media/image568.png)